The story of the Methodist church really begins with the Wesley family.

 As Methodism grew as a movement within the Church of England, it became necessary to look at ways in which it might be governed.
 John Wesley favoured the “Connexional”, which meant that local churches were organised into circuits, so that preachers could travel from one church to another.
 Circuit plans were drawn up for each minister and this system continues to the present day.
 Each circuit makes up a district and representatives from each district attend an annual conference.

 In 1784, John Wesley encouraged the development of Methodism in the USA and beyond.
 Today Methodist churches are found around the globe.
-Church membership in the UK is about 330,000 and about 70 million people worldwide have some form of link with the Methodist church (source: Methodist web site).
+Church membership in the UK was 188,000 in 2017 and about 80 million people worldwide have some form of link with the Methodist church (source: Methodist web site).

 Charles Wesley, as well as being a preacher, gave Methodism a wonderful legacy in his hymn writing.
 He wrote about 5,000 hymns during his lifetime including “Hark, the herald angels sing” and “Love divine, all loves excelling”.